daniel8lopes/omnia3/docs/pages/omnia3/Introduction/omnia3_deploymenttutorial.md

 Remember to change the configuration in omnia.json!
 IdentityServiceUrl will need to point to the HTTPS version of the site.

 ## 5. Starting the site
-- When you run `sudo systemctl start omnia` (don't do it yet, though, finish the configuring process), services will be launched.
+- When you run `sudo systemctl start omnia`, the services will be launched.
+To obtain logs, you can check the logs folder `/var/log/omnia/`, or read `journalctl`.

 - Do `sudo service nginx reload` and verify if the platform is running when accessing the site, the swagger api (site/api/docs), and logging in.